-The Blueprint Funds are used as underlying investment options to fund benefits payable under variable annuities and/or variable life insurance contracts issued by Nationwide Life ("Variable Insurance Contracts"), some of which may offer guaranteed lifetime income or death benefits.
-Additional conflicts of interest thus may exist also because Nationwide Life is affiliated with NFA and NWAM. and NFA's and NWAM's allocation decisions with respect to the Blueprint Funds may take into account Nationwide Life's interests as they relate to guaranteed benefits available under Variable Insurance Contracts.
+The Funds are used as underlying investment options to fund benefits payable under variable annuities and/or variable life insurance contracts issued by Nationwide Life ("Variable Insurance Contracts"), some of which may offer guaranteed lifetime income or death benefits.
+Certain conflicts of interest thus may exist because Nationwide Life is affiliated with NFA and NWAM, and one reason for each Fund's Volatility Overlay is to minimize the costs and risks to Nationwide Life of supporting guaranteed benefits available through Variable Contracts.
+Accordingly, the risk exists that, either in providing each Fund's volatility management program or in establishing each Fund's asset class allocation, NFA and NWAM may take into account Nationwide Life's interests as they relate to guaranteed benefits available under Variable Contracts.
 For example, selecting and allocating assets to Underlying Funds that invest primarily in fixed-income securities or in a more conservative or less volatile investment style may operate to reduce the regulatory capital requirements that Nationwide Life must satisfy in order to support its guarantees under Variable Insurance Contracts it issues, may indirectly reduce Nationwide Life's risk from the lifetime income or death benefits, or make it easier for Nationwide Life to manage its risk through the use of various hedging techniques.
-NFA has developed an investment allocation process that seeks to ensure that the Blueprint Funds are managed in the best interests of contract owners who select sub-accounts that invest in the Blueprint Funds' shares.
-Further, NFA and NWAM together have adopted various policies and procedures that are intended to identify, monitor and address actual or potential conflicts of interest.
-NFA ultimately has sole responsibility for determining each Blueprint Fund's asset class allocation and the selection of the Underlying Funds.
-As the investment adviser to the Blueprint Funds, NFA has a fiduciary duty to each Blueprint Fund and must act in each Blueprint Fund's best interests.
+As the Funds' investment adviser and subadviser, respectively, NFA and NWAM nonetheless have a fiduciary duty to each Fund and must act in the best interests of each Fund's shareholders.
+NFA therefore has developed an investment allocation process that seeks to ensure that the Funds are managed in the best interests of contract owners who select sub-accounts that invest in the Funds' shares.
+Further, NFA and NWAM together have adopted various policies, procedures and compliance controls that are intended to identify, monitor and address actual or potential conflicts of interest in order to safeguard the best interests of the Funds' shareholders.